Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: Introduction

 Given this impossibility of detecting such aether, the entire mathematical foundation of Lorentz's theory was adapted to a new (and more practical) proposal that Albert Einstein (1879 -- 1955) made in 1905 \cite{einstein-relativity,bohm}.
 In this new proposal, Einstein abolished the idea of this aether in order to base the mathematical foundation of Lorentz's theory only on two physical principles: (i) the laws of physics should be independent of the uniform motion of an inertial frame of reference; and (ii) the speed of light should have the same constant value in any such frame \cite{penrose}.
 The implications of this new Lorentz-Einstein theory \cite{miller} (which became popularly known as special theory of relativity) were extensively investigated and, due to the agreement of its predictions with the various theoretical and experimental tests, it not only was accepted by the scientific community, but also ended up being used as a first step towards a more general theory of relativity, where gravitational effects need to be considered \cite{einstein-gr-1,einstein-gr-2,einstein-gr-3}.

 However, although classical electromagnetism and special relativity have revealed properties of light that look perfect and non-conflicting, Einstein also published, in that same year of 1905, another paper that blew the minds of those who were already accustomed to the idea that light was a wave \cite{einstein-photon}.
-After all, by reviewing a paper that Max Planck (1858 -- 1947) had published, in 1901, in order to explain the black body radiation \cite{planck}, Einstein came to a curious conclusion: while Planck assumed (even without knowing how to explain why) that the walls of a black body emitted, when heated, light with an energy
+After all, by reviewing a paper that Max Planck (1858 -- 1947) had published, in 1901, in order to explain the black body radiation \cite{planck}, Einstein came to a curious conclusion: while Planck assumed (even without knowing how to explain why) that the walls of a black body emitted, when heated, a spectrum of electromagnetic radiation whose energies

-proportional to the frequency ($ f $) of the electromagnetic radiation that characterized it, Einstein concluded that it was light itself that has this quantized nature.
-By according to this curious conclusion, not only monochromatic lights, but all the electromagnetic waves could be interpreted as a swarm of discrete energy packets (i.e., particles that have this energy (\ref{energia})) since it was exactly this interpretation that could explain, for instance, the photoelectric effect.
-And as this Einstein's conclusion was so successful that it won him the Nobel Prize in Physics, in 1921, precisely for his discovery of the law of the photoelectric effect, the new question that needed to be answered by the scientific community was: how to conciliate the interpretation of light as an electromagnetic wave with this new Einstein's proposal, where light needs to be described as a stream of particles?
+were proportional to the frequencies ($ f $) of the electromagnetic waves that describe it, by the same constant ($ h $), Einstein concluded that it was electromagnetic radiation itself that has this quantized nature.
+By according to this curious conclusion, not only monochromatic lights, but also all other electromagnetic waves that describe non-visible radiation (whose existence was also inferred by Maxwell) could be interpreted as a swarm of discrete energy packets (i.e., particles that have this energy (\ref{energia})) since it was exactly this interpretation that could explain, for instance, the photoelectric effect.
+And as this Einstein's conclusion was so successful that it won him the Nobel Prize in Physics, in 1921, precisely for his discovery of the law of the photoelectric effect, one of the new question that needed to be answered by the scientific community was: how to conciliate the interpretation of any radiation that can be interpreted in terms of an electromagnetic wave with this new Einstein's proposal, where this same radiation needs to be described as a stream of particles?